jparra/docker-drupal-8/README.md

 - "recreate.sh" to delete current containers and recreate them.
 - "install.sh" <b>after install or recreate</b> to drupal standard profile quick install.

-Image includes drush 8.0.0-rc4 and git.

-By default it runs on port 8080 therefore to load the application: localhost:8080